Earthfiredrake/SWL-Clockwatcher/README.md

 # SWL-Clockwatcher
-Utilities for mission cooldown tracking
+Mission and agent cooldown tracking utilities

 ## Overview
-A collection of tools to help track mission cooldowns:
+A collection of tools to help track mission and agent cooldowns.
+Used by itself the mod adds:
-+ Offline tracking - The mod saves a list of missions on cooldown.
-Clockwatcher.exe displays the remaining cooldown times without needing to log into the game
-+ Lair Timers - Adds lairs to the lockout timer window (shift-l), listing the longest remaining cooldown among missions in that lair.
++ Lair Timers - to the lockout timer window (shift-l), listing the longest remaining cooldown among missions in that lair

-Note: CurseForge download does not include Clockwatcher.exe.
-It is available through GitHub as either a separate download, or as part of the main release.

-Mission lists are saved per character.
++ Login Agent Status - to character selection, showing an icon if an agent has returned from a mission, or is available to fill an open mission slot

+It also provides data support to the offline viewer program (exclusive to GitHub):
++ Offline tracking - Mission/lair cooldown timers and agent mission completion timers can be viewed from outside of the game (or while logged in with a different character)

+Some general settings are saved per account.
+Offline mission lists are saved per character and can be disabled with `/setoption efdClockwatcherOfflineExport false` if you don't wish to use the viewer.

 ## Installation
 The packaged release should be unzipped (including the internal folder) into the listed folder:
 <br/>SWL: [SWL Directory]\Data\Gui\Custom\Flash
 <br/>TSW: [TSW Directory]\Data\Gui\Customized\Flash (Untested, may have unexpected 'features')

 The safest method for upgrading (required for installing) is to have the client closed and delete any existing .bxml files in the mod directory.
-Hotpatching (using /reloadui) works as long as neither Modules.xml or LoginPrefs.xml have changed.
+Hotpatching (using /reloadui) works as long as neither Modules.xml or any *Prefs.xml files have changed.

 Clockwatcher.exe requires v4.6 of the .net framework to be installed which can be downloaded from Microsoft if needed.
 It will not have any content until the mod has had an opportunity to save some data.